surh/grins/detection/README.md

 nextflow run /path/to/grins/repo/detection/detect_in_genome.nf --indir genomes_fasta --outdir first_step --antismash_cpus 2
 ```

-This step can take a while depending on your system, specific genome, and
+This step, specifically the bowtie2 mapping, can take a while depending on
-number of antiSMASH 5 cpus.
+your system, number of genomes, specific genomes, and number of antiSMASH 5
+cpus.
 When it finishes, you should see something like:

 ```
 N E X T F L O W  ~  version 20.10.0